JordyMcIntyre/placeos-obsidian-quartz/content/Content/Meraki Marketplace Tech Partner PlaceOS Enhances Workplace Automation.md

 topics:
 - "[[Partner]]"
 tags:
-- "#MerakiMarketplace"
+- "#merakimarketplace"
-- "#TechPartner"
+- "#techpartner"
-- "#WorkplaceAutomation"
+- "#workplaceautomation"
-- "#SmartOffice"
+- "#smart/office"
-- "#DigitalTransformation"
+- "#digitaltransformation"
 ---
-Introducing **#MerakiMarketplace** Tech Partner of the Month, PlaceOS 🏆
+Introducing **#merakimarketplace** Tech Partner of the Month, PlaceOS 🏆

 PlaceOS unlocks the hidden potential of the workplace, allowing you to leverage a centralized control hub, automate workflows, and improve workplace performance.